-In February 2021, we entered into a non-exclusive license agreement with an unrelated third party whereby we granted such unrelated third-party rights to a certain patent.
+In February 2021, we entered into a non-exclusive license agreement with an unrelated third party whereby we granted such unrelated third party rights to a certain patent.
 In consideration for the license rights granted, we received a one-time fee of \$4.0 million.
-All the deliverables under the agreement had been delivered and the one-time fee was recognized as revenue in the first quarter of 2021.
+All the deliverables under the agreement had been delivered and the one-time fee was recognized as revenue during the three months ended March 31, 2021.

-Government Contract - U.S. Department of Defense's JPEO-CBRND
+Government Contract - US Department of Defense's JPEO-CBRND

-In January 2021, we were awarded up to \$16.5 million by the U.S. Department of Defense to support our ongoing Phase 3 clinical trial to evaluate the safety and efficacy of fostamatinib for the treatment of hospitalized high-risk patients with COVID-19.
-The amount of award we will receive from the U.S. Department of Defense is subject to submission of proper documentation as evidence of completion of certain clinical trial events or milestones as specified in the agreement, and approval by the U.S. Department of Defense that such events or milestones have been met.
-We determined that this government award should be accounted for under IAS 2, Accounting for Government Grants and Disclosure of Government Assistance, which is outside of the scope of Topic 606, as the U.S. Department of Defense is not receiving reciprocal value for their contributions.
-We record government contract revenue in the statement of operations in the period when it is probable that we will receive the award, which is when we comply with the conditions associated with the award and obtain approval from the U.S. Department of Defense that such conditions have been met.
-For the three and nine months ended September 30, 2021, we recorgized \$1.0 million and \$9.5 million, respectively, related to this grant, all of which had been invoiced and collected as of September 30, 2021.
-We expect to receive the remaining award of \$7.0 million throughout the period we conduct our clinical trial, subject to us meeting certain clinical trial events or milestones and approval by the U.S. Department of Defense as specified in the agreement.
+In January 2021, we were awarded up to \$16.5 million by the US Department of Defense to support our ongoing Phase 3 clinical trial to evaluate the safety and efficacy of fostamatinib for the treatment of hospitalized high-risk patients with COVID-19.
+The amount of award we will receive from the US Department of Defense is subject to submission of proper documentation as evidence of completion of certain clinical trial events or milestones as specified in the agreement, and approval by the US Department of Defense that such events or milestones have been met.
+We determined that this government award should be accounted for under IAS 2, Accounting for Government Grants and Disclosure of Government Assistance, which is outside of the scope of Topic 606, as the US Department of Defense is not receiving reciprocal value for their contributions.
+We record government contract revenue in the statement of operations in the period when it is probable that we will receive the award, which is when we comply with the conditions associated with the award and obtain approval from the US Department of Defense that such conditions have been met.
+For the three months ended March 31, 2022 and 2021, we recognized no revenue and \$3.0 million of revenue, respectively, related to this grant.
+Through March 31, 2022, we recognized \$10.5 million revenue and we expect to receive the remaining award of \$6.0 million throughout the period we conduct our clinical trial, subject to us meeting certain clinical trial events or milestones and approval by the US Department of Defense as specified in the agreement.